igoryen/zf2-tutorial/comments.md

 `getAlbumTable()`:
 - is called from within the controller when there's a need to interact with the model.
 - to retrieve an `AlbumTable` created by the `ServiceManager`.

+32
+--
+In order to list the albums, we need to **retrieve** them from the Album model and pass them to the view.
+The **return value** is a `ViewModel` object.
+It is used to set variables in the view.
+`ViewModel`'s constructor's first parameter is an array from the action containing data we need.
+These data are then automatically passed to the view script.
+The `ViewModel` object also allows us to change the view script that is used, but the default is to use `{controller name}/{action name}`.

+33
+--
+`headTitle()` is a view helper:
+- to set the page title and the title for the `<head>` section.

+34
+--
+`url(A,B)` is a view helper:
+- to create the links we need
+- we use our `'album'` route which is set up to accept two placeholder variables: `'action'` and `'id'`.
+- `A`: the route name (`'album'`) we wish to use for construction of the URL
+- `B`: an array of all the variables to fit into the placeholders to use.

+35
+--
+display album's title

+36
+--
+display album's artist(s)

+37
+--
+A link to edit a row

+38
+--
+a link to delete a row

+39
+--
+A standard foreach: loop
+the alternate form using a colon (`:`) and `endforeach;`
+as it is easier to scan than to try and match up braces.

+40
+--
+`escapeHtml()` is a view helper
+- to help protect ourselves from Cross Site Scripting (XSS) vulnerabilities